dotansimha/graphql-code-generator/website/docs/migration/from-0-18.md

 ### New TypeScript Libraries

 During the refactor, we rewrote all TypeScript-related plugins.
-By doing that, we introducted some breaking changes.
+By doing that, we introduced some breaking changes.

 Before those changes, you had to depend on `typescript-common` plugin, and add `typescript-server` and `typescript-client` (and others) on top of it.

 Now, `typescript` plugin is the plugin you need to use for backend (it combines `typescript-common` and `typescript-server`), and use `typescript-operations` on top of it for the client-side.

-The reason for this change is the fact that now `typescript-operations` uses `Pick<>` to create the client-side types, instead of generating tons of `namepsace`s and `interface`s.
+The reason for this change is the fact that now `typescript-operations` uses `Pick<>` to create the client-side types, instead of generating tons of `namespace`s and `interface`s.

 ## How to migrate?